RespiraWorks/Ventilator/manufacturing/internals/README.md

 > **TODO:** Content..

+### Acrylic panels

+For serviceability, ventilator internals should be completely removable from the enclosure as a single assembly.
+It was necessary to secure front acrylic panels (display panel and filter panel) to the main equipment bracket, while also allowing it to lay flush with the front face of the enclosure.
+Heat-set inserts allow the panels to be mounted securely without obstruction.

+The sizing for the mounting holes was based on [this](https://www.pemnet.com/fastening_products/pdf/sidata.pdf) catalog for heat set inserts.
+For M4 nuts (page 6, metric table, row 6), length code 1 (5.72 mm) is small enough to fit in the 6.35mm-thick acrylic.
+The corresponding outer diameter for insertion i.e. acrylic mounting diameter is 5.94 mm.

 ## Parts

 **Note: If you are a member of the RespiraWorks team, review the [part purchasing guidelines][ppg]